Definitions

 Level 2 Department of Children and Families (DCF) Clearinghouse background screening is required by state law before having Care, Custody, or Control of Minors for working/serving 10 hours or more in a month during a Florida 4-H program.

-Out of state background checks will be required by DCF for individuals who have lived outside of Florida in the past 5 years.
+DCF will require out-of-state background checks for individuals who have lived outside of Florida in the past 5 years.

 Additional Screening Information

-- Volunteers needing DCF Clearinghouse screening will also need to complete the Attestation of Good Moral Character and Privacy Policy forms in 4-H Online.
+- Volunteers needing DCF Clearinghouse screening will also need to complete the Affirmation of Good Moral Character and Privacy Policy forms in 4-H Online.

 - Individuals with background screening through the DCF Clearinghouse must be rescreened every 5 years from the original fingerprinting date on file in the DCF Clearinghouse database.